flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

       **Do not commit the migration's changes to your version control system.**

-      Otherwise, the plugin's example app won't build if the Swift Package Manager feature is turned off.
+      Otherwise, the plugin's example app won't build unless Flutter version 3.24 or higher is installed.

       If you accidentally commit the migration's changes to the plugin's example app, follow the steps to